amitpaul2004/amitpaul2004/README.md

 ## 🧑‍💻 About Me

-- 🔭 Currently working on: **BloodConnect** - a platform for blood and organ donation
 - 🌱 Learning: React, MongoDB, and AI integrations
 - 🎯 Passionate about building beautiful UIs and meaningful tech
 - 🧩 Competitive Coder | Hackathon Lover